erik-frontify/puppet-bacula/README.md

 ## Using `clients` Parameter Hash

-The `bacula` class takes a `clients` parameter.
-The value for `clients` must be a hash with the keys of the hash being the FQDN of the client.
-The value of the client needs to be a hash containing the parameters for each client.
+The `bacula` class supports a `clients` parameter to define client nodes.

-The advantage of this approach is that it can be implemented without stored configurations which will allow for scaling your Puppet masters much further.
+The value of this parameter must be a hash with the keys set to the FQDN of each client to be backed up.
+The value of each client key is another hash containing the parameters for each client.

-The disadvantage is that the `clients` hash must be maintained by hand or by an external provider such as an ENC, heira, or some other means which introduces maintanance overhead and / or complexity in your environment.
+See below for example.

 ### Example